National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 • Summer (June–August) — perfect for hiking, village and church visits, with long days and lush greenery.
 Temperatures of 22–28°C in the valleys.

-• Autumn (September–October) — spectacular forest colors, plum brandy distillation period, and harvest festivals.
+• Autumn (September–October) — spectacular forest colors, the plum brandy distillation period, and harvest festivals.

-• Winter (December–January) — magical due to holiday traditions (carols, masked characters, traditional Christmas).
-Prepare for temperatures from -10 to 0°C.
+• Winter (December–January) — magical due to holiday traditions (carols, masked figures, traditional Christmas).
+Prepare for temperatures of -10 to 0°C.

 How to Get to Maramures